rydmike/flex_color_scheme/README.md

 certainly works on a phone sized canvas too.
 TH example is explained in more detail further below.

-### Example 1) Use a predefined color scheme{#example-1}
+### Example 1 Use a predefined color scheme

-This example shows how you can use a predefined color scheme in FlexColorScheme to define light and dark themes using the scheme and then switch between the light and dark mode.
+This example shows how you can use a predefined color scheme in FlexColorScheme to define light and dark themes using the scheme, and then switch between the light and dark mode.
 A theme showcase widget shows the theme with several common Material widgets.

  ```dart